 Fota Island Resort, County Cork

-As one of the luxury hotels in Cork, Fota Island Resort boasts superb views of the surrounding woodlands & Fota Island Champion Golf Course.
+It’s one of the top hotels in Cork, boasting amazing views of the nearby woodlands and champion Fota Island Champion Golf Course.

 The Merchant Hotel in Belfast

-If you looking for an unforgettable, luxurious experience then The Merchant makes for a great place to stay in Ireland.
+If you looking for an unforgettable experience then The Merchant makes for a brilliant place to stay in Ireland.

 Aghadoe Heights, County Kerry